TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/RF_Module_and_Antenna_Subsystem_Detailed_Design.md

 The subsystem must:

-- Receive L1 and L5 GNSS signals
+1. Receive L1 and L5 GNSS signals
-- Measure pseudorange and carrier phase for L1 and L5 signals
+2. Measure pseudorange and carrier phase for L1 and L5 signals
-- Record satellite identification and position
+3. Record satellite identification and position
-- Compute TEC accurately using the received signal data
+4. Compute TEC accurately using the received signal data
-- Transfer computed TEC and associated data to the Data and Storage Subsystem
+5. Transfer computed TEC and associated data to the Data and Storage Subsystem
-- Comply with FCC Part 15 Class B to ensure that it does not emit harmful RF interference
+6. Comply with FCC Part 15 Class B to ensure that it does not emit harmful RF interference
-- Operate within a budget of \$375
+7. Operate within a budget of \$375

 Requirements 1, 2, 3, 5, 6, and 7 are satisfied by the chosen RF module and antenna.
 They can receive L1 and L5 signals, measure pseudorange and carrier phase, and record satellite positional and identification data.
 The UART interface supported by the RF module, as well as the UBX protocol, allow for fast and easy communication of the required data to the SBC.
+Since these items do not give off any RF signals, they also comply with FCC Part 15 Class B's guidelines.
 As shown in the BOM section of this document, these components are also well within the budget.

 Requirement 4 is satisfied by the methodology described in the TEC Computation Method subsection of this document, as well as the operational flow description in Flow section of this document.
 The proposed TEC computation in equation 3 is easily performed with the pseudorange data measured by the RF module, and the associated satellite data is easily received by the Data and Storage Subsystem along with the TEC computation.